 Now that you’ve identified your leads, it’s time to find out how to reach them.

-If you’re doing a manual search, you can look up the person’s name on LinkedIn and on their company’s website to find an email address or other contact information.
+If you’re doing a manual search, you can look up the person’s name on LinkedIn and their company’s website to find an email address or other contact information.
 You can also continue using Chrome extensions to generate contact details, placing new leads into your prospecting list automatically.

 What Information Should You Include in a Prospecting List